Last updated: 21 August 2024

 2016

-A 2016 report by Human Rights Watch found that although there had been no formal charges under the SSMPA by this time, the debate around the law had made LGBT even more vulnerable, with police officers and the public using the law to legitimise human rights violations including torture, violence, detention, and extortion.
+A 2016 report by Human Rights Watch found that although there had been no formal charges under the SSMPA by this time, the debate around the law had made LGBT people even more vulnerable, with police officers and the public using the law to legitimise human rights violations including torture, violence, detention, and extortion.

 2015